-Before making a device available Verification Distributors shall verify that the following requirements are met: The device has been CE marked and the EU declaration of conformity of the device has been drawn up in the languages of the Member States in which the device is made available (sampling possible), The device is accompanied by a label and an information leaflet in the languages of the Member States in which the device is made available (sampling possible), A UDI has been assigned to the device by the manufacturer, where applicable, in accordance with article 27 (sampling possible), Where applicable, the information about the importer is on the device, on its packaging or in a document accompanying the device.
+Before making a device available Ref.
+1 Verification Distributors shall verify that the following requirements are met: The device has been CE marked and the EU declaration of conformity of the device has been drawn up in the languages of the Member States in which the device is made available (sampling possible), The device is accompanied by a label and an information leaflet (sampling possible), A UDI has been assigned to the device by the manufacturer, where applicable, in accordance with article 27 (sampling possible), Where applicable, the information about the importer is on the device, on its packaging or in a document accompanying the device.
 Art.
-14.2 • Distributors shall ensure that storage and transport conditions comply with the conditions set by the manufacturer.
+14.2 Distributors shall ensure that storage and transport conditions comply with the conditions set by the manufacturer.
 Art.
 14.3 Reporting Distributors that consider that a device is not in conformity shall inform the manufacturer and, where applicable, the manufacturer's authorised representative and the importer and shall only make the device available once it has been brought into conformity.
 It shall also inform the competent authority if it considers the device presents a serious risk or is a falsified device.
 Art.
 14.2